Bellinzona: An associate of the Swiss Confederation

-In 1499 nearly one and a half centuries of Milanese rule ended with the invasion of Milan by Louis XII of France.
+In 1499 nearly one and a half centuries of Milanese rule ended with the invasion of Milan by the French troops of Louis XII.
 He captured Bellinzona and fearing an attack by the Swiss, fortified the Castelgrande with 1000 troops.
 Throughout the winter of 1499/1500 unrest in Bellinzona grew, until January when an armed revolt of the citizens of Bellinzona drove the French troops from the town.
 Following the capture of Ludovico Sforza in April 1500 and seeking protection from France, Bellinzona joined the Swiss Confederation on 14 April 1500, as a condominium under the joint administration of Uri, Schwyz and Nidwalden.
 Following the French invasion of Switzerland in 1798, Bellinzona was the capital of the canton of Bellinzona within the Helvetic Republic (1798–1803).